 STATEMENT BY THE CITY’S EXECUTIVE MAYOR, PATRICIA DE LILLE:

-Today I had the pleasure of spending part of my morning with female employees of the MyCiTi bus service to learn more about the work they do on a day-to-day basis.
+On 4 October 2018, I had the pleasure of spending part of my morning with female employees of the MyCiTi bus service to learn more about the work they do on a day-to-day basis.